 - Floating on Lake Titicaca: Lake Titicaca, the world's highest navigable body of water, straddles the border between Peru and Bolivia.
 To locals, it is a mysterious and sacred place.
 A 1-hour boat ride from Puno takes you to the Uros floating islands, where communities dwell upon soft patches of reeds.
 Visitors have a rare opportunity to experience the ancient cultures of two inhabited natural islands, Amantani and Taquile, by staying with a local family.
 You won't find any cars or electricity here, but there are remarkable local festivals.
-The views of the oceanlike lake, at more than 3,600m (12,000 ft.) above sea level, and the star-littered night sky alone are worth the trip.
-See "Puno & Lake Titicaca" in chapter 9. - Gazing upon Machu Picchu: However you get to it-whether you hike the fabled Inca Trail, hop aboard one of the prettiest train rides in South America, or zip in by helicopter-Machu Picchu more than lives up to its reputation as one of the most spectacular sites on earth.
+The views of the oceanlike lake, at more than 3,600m (11,800 ft.) above sea level, and the star-littered night sky alone are worth the trip.
+Even better, for those with a bit of adventure and extra time, are kayaking on Titicaca and spending the night on private Isla Suasi.
+See "Puno & Lake Titicaca" in chapter 11. - Gazing upon Machu Picchu: However you get to it-whether you hike the fabled Inca Trail, hop aboard one of the prettiest train rides in South America, or zip in by helicopter- Machu Picchu more than lives up to its reputation as one of the most spectacular sites on earth.
 The ruins of the legendary "lost city of the Incas" sit majestically among the massive Andes, swathed in clouds.
 The ceremonial and agricultural center, never discovered or looted by the Spanish, dates from the mid-1400s but seems even more ancient.
 Exploring the site is a thrilling experience, especially at sunrise, when dramatic rays of light creep over the mountaintops.
-See "The Sacred Valley of the Incas" in chapter 9.
+For classic postcard views, see the ruins from the Sun Gate or the top of Huayna Picchu.
+See "The Sacred Valley of the Incas" in chapter 11.